-Truth be told, these motions can mean a large variety of things.
+These motions can mean a large variety of things.
 But before we delve further into the subject, let’s get something straight.
 Cats don’t really wag their tails.
 What you’re seeing is actually a swishing-like movement, which you shouldn’t misinterpret as a dog-like tail wagging.

 A dog will wag its tail when it’s excited or agitated about something.
 Cats, on the other hand, can carry out similar tail movements for tons of different reasons.

-Cats perform a variety of motions with their tail which may seem like wagging, but they are different from this type of movement.
-Swishing, twitching and whipping are far more suitable ways to describe these movements.
+Cats perform a variety of motions with their tail, which may seem like wagging, but they are different from this type of movement.
+Swishing, twitching, and whipping are far more suitable ways to describe these movements.

 The Twitching Of The Tip

 The whipping of your cat’s tail is a clear sign that your kitty is bothered by something.
-It indicates a stressful and unpleasant emotion which your pet is experiencing at the given moment.
+It indicates a stressful and unpleasant emotion that your pet is experiencing at the given moment.
 You’ve probably seen your furry pal do this with its tail when it’s glancing through the window or hears a sudden and loud noise.

 It means your precious feline furball is feeling particularly uncomfortable.
-In this case you must allow the kitty to calm down before you approach it.
-Otherwise it might get startled or aggressive.
+In this case, you must allow the kitty to calm down before you approach it.
+Otherwise, it might get startled or aggressive.
 As such, accidents might occur.

 Unlike whipping, the swishing of your pet’s tail is much more rhythmic and is done in smooth motions.
 It doesn’t indicate alertness in a negative way.
 Instead, it means that the feline is excited about the subject of its attention.